zhzhang023/LR-Net/README.md

 ## Results
 The Training an Testing procedures, as well as experimental results, will be updated after the formal publication of the paper.

+## Acknowledgement
+Some of our code refers to [PointNetVLAD](https://github.com/mikacuy/pointnetvlad)